WAMillerUTK/GolfTrainer23/sensors/README.md

 # READ ME
 The various "hx711" folders in this directory should be replaced with clones of the [endail](https://github.com/endail/hx711) repository (or whichever sensor repository you choose).
 I have extracted one of the [SimpleHX711Test.cpp](https://github.com/WAMillerUTK/GolfTrainer23/blob/main/src/SimpleHX711Test.cpp) files for reference and slightly modified the file to be hard coded to a specific GPio pin and reference unit.
+Re-clone the hx711 repository and replace the SimpleHX711Test.cpp file fouind in the [src](https://github.com/WAMillerUTK/GolfTrainer23/tree/main/src) folder.

 Note: